 If you'd prefer a more capable vehicle, there's the Hijet Jumbo Camper Ver.
 It has a camouflage covering over the rear and roof rack.
 The front features a happy face with circular headlights that look like eyes, and a lower section that has the appearance of a smiling mouth.

 Daihatsu's announcement doesn't offer any specifics about what's inside the camper section.

-The company's customization team rev up the saw again for the Copen Spyder Ver.
+The company's customization team rev up the saw again .
 This one loses most of its windshield and roof to turn the convertible into a dedicated roadster.
 There are also now nacelles on the rear deck.

 The Daihatsu Taft Crossfield Ver takes the brand's little crossover and makes it more capable of performing off-road.
 There's a higher ride height and chunky tires.
 A new front fascia with an integrated winch looks like it would improve the approach angle.
 A brush bar protects the headlights.
 A roof rack offers extra space for carrying gear.

 Finally, there's the Thor Premium Ver with D-sport components.
 It wears a colorful teal and silver paint job.
 It rides on big wheels and has an updated front fascia.